gammadistribution/projecteuler/README.md

 `python solver.py -p 11 13`

-If any of the passed problems are not present in the problems folder, a message will be presented stating that the problem cannot be found and it will be skipped.
+If any of the passed problems are not present in the problems folder, a message will be presented stating that the problem cannot be found and they will be skipped.

 To summarize this information, just pass `-h`, the help flag: